hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 it doesn't explode in release mode

 [15:34:41](#zLchrS15QN-rHlCJEM5lAglOzKEZdhS0DZ8K4wEjZYw) <raydeejay>:
-but it doesn't quite work either, seems like it's either not loading the tasks, or not loading the data into the gui Ì†æÌ¥î
+but it doesn't quite work either, seems like it's either not loading the tasks, or not loading the data into the gui ü§î

 [15:54:37](#kxOL4TVIankLUyCYkYqOca4Lu3YX8XcdJpRWGBuYlAw) <raydeejay>:
 anyway it's a problem for tomorrow, today's problem is how to keep the gui alive while on a loop?